-The Vickers Windsor, a four-engine heavy bomber, featured the now famous 'geodetic' structure and was a continuation of the Wellington and Warwick design philosophy.
+The Vickers Windsor, a four-engine heavy bomber, featured the now famous 'geodetic' structure and was a continuation of the Vickers Wellington and Vickers Warwick design philosophy.

 Designed by Barnes Wallis and Rex Pierson at the Vickers Armstrongs factory at Brooklands, the type featured high-aspect ratio wings of elliptical planform and a span of 117ft 2in.